grantnorwood/expedia-e2e/exercise-3/README.md

 ## Success Criteria

 1. Understand the difference between the standalone mode and using the WDIO test runner.
-2. Setup your test runner to use `wdio`, the preferred way to run your e2e tests.
+1. Setup your test runner to use `wdio`, the preferred way to run your e2e tests.
+1. Add a convenient `npm` script

 ## Instructions